Social | Community

 3. Counting of “partners” varies by country or region.

-4. The number of volunteer is the total number, including estimates for some activities.
+4. The number of volunteers is the total number, including estimates for some activities.

 5. The number of people who directly benefited from the Group’s activities, which varies by country and region and only includes those activities for which the Group has confirmed the status.